gutbug/SecPrin-obfuscation-research-project/index.md

 <ins>**What is Malware Obfuscation? ([T1027](https://attack.mitre.org/techniques/T1027/))**</ins>

 For adversaries to introduce their malware into a target system, they must attempt to bypass detection systems that are becoming more commonplace and sophisticated.
 Obfuscation is the act of making their payload appear differently in order bypass these systems, whether in the files entirety or sections that would be more easily discovered.
-There is a number of ways that adversaries can carry this out, and more are being developed constantly, a database is maintained by [MITRE ATT&CK](https://attack.mitre.org/techniques/T1027/) and these obfuscation methods are just one way that defense systems are evaded.
+There is a number of ways that adversaries can carry this out, and more are being developed constantly, a database is maintained by [MITRE ATT&CK](https://attack.mitre.org/techniques/T1027/) and these obfuscation methods are just some of the ways that defense systems are evaded.

 ***